chef/chef-web-docs/chef_master/source/resource_remote_directory.rst

 ``source``
    **Ruby Type:** String | **Default Value:** ``The base portion of the 'path' property.``

-   The base name of the source file (andd inferred from the ``path`` property).
+   The base name of the source file (and inferred from the ``path`` property).
 For example, in the default value, '/some/path/' would be 'path'.

 Common Resource Functionality
 =====================================================